adityacodes5/fraser_hacks/README.md

 #   Productivity Race

+Created by Aditya Makhija and Aarsh Bajaj at St. Francis Xavier Secondary

 **Level Up Your Learning Journey**

 Productivity Race is a habit-tracking and gamified productivity app designed to help students and educators achieve their goals while having fun.
 Built for the education-themed tournament, this app transforms everyday tasks into a competitive and rewarding experience.